 We’ve been listening to a very noisy dawn chorus every morning which has prompted us to reread some of our favourite picture books about birds.
-We’ve already blogged about the picture book penguins on our bookcase but we also have lots of favourite picture books about other birds!
-Is your favourite bird picture book on our list?
+We’ve already blogged about the picture book penguins on our bookcase but we also have lots of favourite picture books about other kinds of birds!
+Are your favourite picture books about birds on our list?

 Wow!
 Said the Owl by Tim Hopgood: Wow!
 Said The Owl is a beautifully illustrated story in which little owl stays awake and introduces children to the colours that they can see around them in the natural world.
 It’s also available as a board book for the littlest of readers.